gov-cy/staging-govcy-design-system-docs/src/patterns/service_structure.md

 ## Break the service into tasks and sections structure
 There may be cases where you need to implement complicated services, involving multiple tasks that users may need to complete over a number of sessions.
 In such cases you may consider gathering information from the users, by breaking the service into tasks.

+### When to use this structure
+Use this structure when:
+- The service is inherently complex and involves multiple sections or tasks.
+- Users need to manage and understand the progress of various sections and tasks.
+- It is predicted that users may need to revisit the service more than once to complete it.

+### How it works
+Breaking the service into tasks is similar to the basic structure.
 This can be done by using the same structure and principles as the [basic service structure](#basic-structure) and replacing the "Gather information" step with the following :

 1. Let the users decide on which task or section to work on using a ==task list page==
 2. Gather information from the users, one section at a time